 Australia is a constitutional monarchy and a parliamentary democracy.
 The Queen is formally Australia’s head of state and is represented by the Governor-General of the Commonwealth of Australia and by a Governor in each Australian state.

-The Governor of Victoria, like other state Governors, is no longer subject to direction, supervision or veto by the Queen or the British Government, instead exercising the powers of the office in accordance with the advice of the Victorian Premier or the Executive Council.
+The Governor of Victoria, like other state Governors, is no longer subject to direction, supervision or veto by the Queen or the British Government, instead exercising the powers of the office in accordance with the advice of the Victorian Premier or the government ministers, sitting as the Victorian Executive Council.
 They represent and are responsible to the Victorian community.

-From 1862 until the present day, the Old Treasury Building has been the location for weekly meetings of the Executive Council, in which the Governor of Victoria meets with a group of ministers to give the vice-regal endorsement to legislation passed by the Parliament.
+From 1862 until the present day, the Old Treasury Building has been the location for weekly meetings of the Executive Council.

 This photograph of the 1934 Executive Council includes (seated far right) Captain The Right Hon.
 William Charles Arcedeckne Vanneck, Baron Huntingfield, KCMG (Lord Huntingfield), Governor from 1934 to 1939.
 The Premier of the day, Sir Stanley Seymour Argyle, is absent.